p3d2/documentation/ir/ir.markdown

 - Do not move the IR camera of Lab C132 without warning the responsible.

 - Read the safety measures notes on how to safely handle the IR camera.
-In case of doubt check the manuals before asking for help.
+In case of doubt, check the [manual](https://aaltofi.sharepoint.com/:b:/r/sites/MMD910/Shared%20Documents/General/Onboarding%20and%20guidelines/Guides/Infrared%20Camera/InfraTec_Manual_PIR-uc-605.pdf?csf=1&web=1&e=OjXueS) before asking for help.

   <details>
         <summary>Notes on securing the device</summary>